-Welcome to OK Human, a podcast that brings you deep thoughts and casual ponderings on topics at the intersection of humans and technology.
+Welcome to OK Human, a podcast that brings you deep thoughts and casual ponderings on topics at the intersection of people and technology.
 It’s hosted by our very own software guru and (literal) trailblazer, Patrick McVeety-Mill, a.k.a.
 Booger Bear.
 He invites other developers and developer-adjacent folks to share big ideas and interesting opinions.

 In this inaugural episode, Patrick talks to Headspring Principal Consultant, Yogi Aradhye, about the importance of “developer empathy.”
 What does empathy have to do with coding, you ask?
 Probably a lot more than you think.
 And it’s not just about fluffy feelings and stuff—though emotions are certainly part of it, so don’t knock ’em till you hear this out.